West Yorkshire Prepared is the Local Resilience Forum for West Yorkshire.

 The Partnership is made up of multiple organisations split into two categories:

-Aims and objectives: The aim of an LRF is to make sure the duties stated in the Civil Contingencies Act 2004 (CCA) are achieved within a multi-agency environment.
+Aims and objectives: The aim of an LRF is to make sure the duties stated in the Civil Contingencies Act 2004 are achieved within a multi-agency environment.
 These are to:

 - Co-operate with other local responders